benmaier/epipack/docs/tutorial/numeric_models.rst

 i.e. symptomatic infecteds infect susceptibles upon contact with rate :math:`\alpha`, who become then exposed.
-Exposed individuals become symptomatically infected and infectious with rate :math:`\omega`, symptomatic infecteds recovert with rate :math:`\beta` or are discovered and quarantined with rate :math:`\kappa`.
+Exposed individuals become symptomatically infected and infectious with rate :math:`\omega`, symptomatic infecteds recover with rate :math:`\beta` or are discovered and quarantined with rate :math:`\kappa`.

 The first thing we need to do is to set up a model with the right compartments